A 10-year TIPS is maturing Jan. 15. How did it do as an investment?

 Pricing

-Because the auctioned real yield of 1.843% was a bit below the coupon rate of 1.875%, this TIPS was priced at a slight premium — an unadjusted price of 100.279542.
-It also will carry an inflation index of 1.01127 on the settlement date of Nov.
-28. With that information, we can calculate the cost of a $10,000 par value investment at this auction:
+The auction’s unadjusted price was 98.578423, at a discount because the real yield was higher than the existing coupon rate of 1.125%.
+In addition, this TIPS will have an inflation index of 1.00653 on the settlement date of Dec.
+31. With that information, we can calculate the cost of a $10,000 par value investment:

 Inflation breakeven rate